Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Discussion

-The lower bound adjustment explored in Section 6 prompts further investigation across varying noise levels, sample sizes, and outcome goals to establish practical guidelines for balancing intervention effectiveness and costs.
-These extensions would broaden the applicability of LAGO across diverse clinical trial settings and resource constraints.
-Moreover, research on the LAGO design can be extended in several additional directions.
-Future work could incorporate time-varying confounders into the LAGO design.
-Methods for systematically determining optimal values of $K$, $J^{(k)}$, and $n_{j}^{(k)}$ could be developed to guide trial design.
+Further investigation across varying noise levels, sample sizes, and outcome goals would establish practical guidelines for balancing intervention effectiveness and cost.
+Other extensions include incorporating time-varying confounders and developing methods for determining optimal values of $K$, $J^{(k)}$, and $n_j^{(k)}$ for LAGO trial design.

-The LAGO design is currently being applied to the PULESA-Uganda trial (Strengthening the Blood Pressure Care and Treatment Cascade for Ugandans Living with HIV-ImpLEmentation Strategies to SAve Lives; NCT05609513).
-The PULESA trial aims to develop and provide a multicomponent, evidence-based intervention package that incorporates current practices, routines, barriers, and facilitators of blood pressure care in HIV clinical settings in Uganda's Kampala and Wakiso districts (\cite{longenecker2025implementation}).
-This application in a low-resource setting highlights the potential for global health implementation, where optimal resource allocation is critical for achieving population health improvements within budgetary constraints.
-The adaptive nature of LAGO, combined with fixed centre effects, is particularly well-suited to such contexts, where intervention effects may vary across implementation sites due to differences in infrastructure and participant populations.
-Other current studies implementing the LAGO design include TASKPEN-Zambia (\cite{herce2024evaluating}), MAP-IT-Nigeria (\cite{aifah2023study}), and HPTN 096 (\cite{nelson2022hptn}).
-The LAGO design is particularly suited for trials with multi-component interventions, as is often the case for implementation trials. \FloatBarrier
+The LAGO design is currently applied in several ongoing trials, including PULESA-Uganda \citep{longenecker2025implementation}, a multicomponent BP intervention in HIV clinical settings in Kampala and Wakiso districts, as well as TASKPEN-Zambia \citep{herce2024evaluating}, MAP-IT-Nigeria \citep{aifah2023study}, and HPTN~096 \citep{nelson2022hptn}.
+The LAGO design is particularly suited for trials with multicomponent interventions, as is often the case for implementation trials.